MarkLaVenia/rockr/README.md

         total sum of votes cast for a band or album given the opportunity to vote for that band or album–may yield some insight.
+  - Lastly, these are not scientifically derived samples–just Nick’s mates :)

 ## Data preparation